Effective altruism: Impartiality

 Effective altruism aims to emphasize impartial reasoning in that everyone's well-being counts equally.
 Singer, in his 1972 essay "Famine, Affluence, and Morality", wrote:

 It makes no moral difference whether the person I can help is a neighbor's child ten yards away from me or a Bengali whose name I shall never know, ten thousand miles away ...
 The moral point of view requires us to look beyond the interests of our own society.

 Impartiality combined with seeking to do the most good leads to prioritizing benefits to those who are in a worse state, because anyone who happens to be worse off will benefit more from an improvement in their state, all other things being equal.

 Scope of moral consideration

 One issue related to moral impartiality is the question of which beings are deserving of moral consideration.
 Some effective altruists consider the well-being of non-human animals in addition to humans, and advocate for animal welfare issues such as ending factory farming.
-Those who subscribe to longtermism include future generations as possible beneficiaries and try to improve the moral value of the long-term future by, for example, reducing existential risks.
+Those who subscribe to longtermism include future generations as possible beneficiaries and try to improve the moral value of the long-term future, for example by reducing existential risks.